VeraBank Data Breach Affects 37K Banking Customers

 The breach affected a large number of individuals, with the notification process extending to multiple states and involving thousands of records across Marquis’ client base.

-According to the disclosure filed with the Massachusetts Attorney General’s office, VeraBank completed its review of the impacted data on Dec.
+VeraBank completed its review of the impacted data on Dec.
 12, 2025, and began notifying affected individuals shortly thereafter.
+In December 2025, the company disclosed the data breach to the Attorney Generals' offices in Vermont, Texas, New Hampshire, Massachusetts and Maine.

 VeraBank's response